albertogg/IPLocator/README.markdown

 ## University

-This app was done for distributed systems a course on computer engineering on [Universidad Católica Andrés Bello, Caracas, Venezuela.
+This app was done for distributed systems a course on computer engineering on [Universidad Católica Andrés Bello, Caracas, Venezuela.][ucab]

 This is a [@albertogg][alberto] app.